danielpkhalil/CS156b/README.md

 Key features:
 - Custom dataset loader for CheXpert
-- Convolutional Neural Network (CNN) architecture optimized for multilabel classification
-- Training pipeline with support for data augmentation
+- Training pipeline with support for various model architectures, data augmentation, fine-tuning, and regularization techniques
 - Evaluation metrics tailored for multilabel classification
 - Inference script for making predictions on new images